mattermost/mattermost-handbook/operations/research-and-development/product/product-management-team-handbook/README.md

 Documentation that is linked in-product should always use a redirect in the form `https://mattermost.com/pl/<default-page-name>/` instead of a hard-coded link to mattermost.com or docs.mattermost.com.
 This ensures in-product links are not broken in the event that they are moved.

-To set up a redirect, follow these steps:
+To set up a redirect:

-1. Decide the in-product link in the form `https://mattermost.com/pl/<default-page-name>/`, and identify the destination URL.
+How many links do you need created?
-2. Enter the desired route link and the expected destination URL in the [Product Linkout Redirects](https://docs.google.com/spreadsheets/d/1O601H_A0IM8pR3FOfue29_C8flGV7xK3ts-tJUVDHHg/edit#gid=607040777) spreadsheet, on the **Requests** tab.
+  - **A single link**: Submit a [Marketing Asana Ticket](https://form.asana.com/?k=AYDfCAlUYXPLy0bAlaFWJg&d=279683980846511) for your request.
+Please specify the in-product link in the form `https://mattermost.com/pl/<default-page-name>/`, and the destination URL.
-3. Submit a [Marketing Asana Ticket](https://form.asana.com/?k=AYDfCAlUYXPLy0bAlaFWJg&d=279683980846511) for your link request.
+  - **Multiple links**: If you need more than a single link, enter the routes and corresponding destination URLs in the [Product Linkout Redirects](https://docs.google.com/spreadsheets/d/1O601H_A0IM8pR3FOfue29_C8flGV7xK3ts-tJUVDHHg/edit#gid=607040777) spreadsheet, on the **Requests** tab.
+Then submit a [Marketing Asana Ticket](https://form.asana.com/?k=AYDfCAlUYXPLy0bAlaFWJg&d=279683980846511) for your link requests.
+Just let us know you've put entries in the request tab (if there's other requests in there, please let us know the rows you're referring to).

-Marketing will notify you when the new link is available, and will add the new link to the **pl** tab of the spreadsheet.
+Marketing will notify you when your request is complete, and will update the spreadsheet (add your links to the correct tabs).

-For a Marketing team member who adds the redirect, follow these steps:
+#### For a Marketing team member who adds the redirect, follow these steps:

 If the destination URL has a hash (ex. `https://destination.com/example-slug#anchor`), follow the directions for Yoast, otherwise, use WPEngine.